top of page

 Chief Content Officer

 Hello!
 My name is Helen and I’m from New York City!
 I love and miss my home so much, it has been such a big factor on my self growth and sense of individuality.
-Currently, I’m at Princeton University, Class of 2022.
+I'm Princeton University Class of 2022.
 I was initially intrigued by the letter writing process provided by Letters to Strangers, but upon joining, I’ve come to learn that L2S is a lot more than the regular letters that I’ve previously written.
 I’ve honestly learned so much from being a part of this organization and it has supported me in ways that were very much necessary during my rough first year at college.
 I currently manage Letters to Strangers’s social media pages and I hope that through the process, I’ll be able to help us develop a more unique and individual style on our pages.
 I also hope to become more active on the mental health scene and in particular, I am looking to spread what L2S really means!

 Clayton Becker